 - Native OpenTelemetry & Prometheus Ingestion: Accepts telemetry natively in OTEL and Prometheus formats, with automatic correlation across traces, metrics, and logs—no translation layers or custom mapping required.

-- Ingestion-based Pricing: CubeAPM uses transparent pricing—$0.15/GB of data ingested and $0.01/GB for data transfer—making forecasting and budgeting easier than Elastic’s resource-based pricing tied to indexing performance tiers.
+- Ingestion-based Pricing: CubeAPM uses transparent pricing—$0.15/GB of data ingested; making forecasting and budgeting easier than Elastic’s resource-based pricing tied to indexing performance tiers.

 - Synthetic Monitoring and RUM Included: Built-in tools allow teams to simulate user journeys and monitor frontend performance in real time, unlike Elastic, where RUM is basic and synthetics must be handled externally.